 Where Acute care was concerned it seemed to me at the time that the terms "Clinical Governance" and "Multidisciplinary Team Working" had become fashionable wording which means little to most patients and families.
 What about patient involvement in their care?

 Is this account unique?
 Sadly not.
 This happened in 2004.
-Yes, infection prevention and control is now back up the list of priorities, but true patient involvement and patient partnership in care is not always attainable.
-Our charity still deals with people who have similar experiences with healthcare professionals not communicating, even now.
+Yes, infection prevention and control is now a top priority in Acute care, but true patient involvement and patient partnership in care is not always attainable.
+Our charity still deals with people who have similar experiences with healthcare professionals not communicating effectively.

 The skills that I hope to use for the benefit of the Charity come from my work in the public sector.
-I have a background in customer involvement, quality and performance management, working in two local authorities and a Primary Care Trust.
+I have a background in customer involvement, quality and performance management, working in two local authorities, a Primary Care Trust and Commissioning support.

 I have been a member of a Public and Patient Involvement Forum, and have been involved with the NHS following on from the Bristol Inquiry and the Retained Organs Commission, and continue my education and learning in the subject of healthcare associated infections and antimicrobial resistance through the many contacts we have now forged in the healthcare economy.
 I am a member of Blackpool Hospitals NHS Foundation Trust and work in partnership with healthcare professionals to bring the patients voice to the table with regard to infection prevention and control.